sensorario/go-book/Introduction/variables.md

 ### Zero values

-A variable can be init as part of its declaration.
-We can declare a variable within its initializers and assign a value.
+A variable initialization, can be as part of its declaration.
+We can declare a variable within its `initializers` and assign a value.
 But we can also declare variables without an explicit initial value.
 Go compiler will assign to the variable its zero value.

- - 0 for numeric types
+ - Zero, `0`, for numeric types
- - false for the boolean type
+ - False, `false`, for the `boolean` type
- - "" (the empty string) for strings
+ - Empty string, `""` for strings

 ## Scope

-Go is lexically scoped using blocks.
-This means that the variable exists within the nearest curly braces ({}), or block.
+The variable exists within the nearest curly braces ({}), or block.
 Including any nested curly braces, but not outside of them.

-## Multiple variables
+## Declare variables

-Variable can be delcare in different ways.
+Variable can be declare in different ways.

 ```go
 var a = 5